Published: Self-Published on 2017, eBook, 243 pages

 Saul hasn’t trusted anyone in a long time.
 But as the supernatural threat grows, along with the desire between them, he’ll need to believe in evasive, enraging, devastatingly attractive Randolph.
 Because he may be the only man who can save Saul’s life—or his soul.

-Let’s speed past the fact that I’ve been on a 1.5 year hiatus from blogging and have fallen out of writing for fun or even reading1 and let’s get right to the review:
+Let’s speed past the fact that I’ve been on a 1.5 year hiatus from blogging and have fallen out of writing for fun or even reading1books, that is, I’ve read plenty of fanfic over the hiatus.
+Some of it even novel-length! and let’s get right to the review:

-I really like the fantasy setting, particularly as it incorporates the older, scarier British paranormal elements of a similar kind to maybe The Dark is Rising and Well Witched.
-There are horror-ish elements, along the same lines as her other books like The Magpie Lord.
+I really like the fantasy setting, particularly as it incorporates the older, scarier British paranormal elements of a similar kind to maybe Susan Cooper’s The Dark is Rising series.
+There are horror-ish elements, along the same lines as Charles’ other books like The Magpie Lord.
 It’s best parts are the two main characters, who have wonderfully fun personalities, and whose romance starts off on a bad foot and ends super smushy and lovely.
 It’s very nearly enemies-to-lovers, as they start off super suspicious and very nearly punch each other, but then they become friends and THEN the good stuff happens.

 I think part of that had to do with the actual form of the evil entity, which I suppose doesn’t lend itself well to a Big Boss Battle kind of showdown.
 Oh well.